 - Chest pain

-Anaphylaxis is a life-threatening allergic reaction that is more likely with allergies to peanuts, tree nuts, fish, and shellfish (7).
-Symptoms may appear instantly and include abdominal pain, diarrhea, difficulty breathing or swallowing, hives, nausea, heart palpitations, dizziness, swelling, and unconsciousness (4).
+Anaphylaxis is a life-threatening allergic reaction that is more likely with allergies to peanuts, tree nuts, fish, and shellfish.
+An instantaneous onset of symptoms may include abdominal pain, diarrhea, trouble breathing or swallowing, hives, and nausea.
 Anaphylaxis is an emergency condition, so a person who has a known food allergy will usually keep medicine on hand.
 Epinephrine is the only drug that can reverse symptoms.
-It is prescribed for use at the first sign of a reaction, usually in the form of an auto-injector like the EpiPen (7).
+A prescription auto-injector like the EpiPen is used to administer it at the first sign of a reaction.

 How Does One Live with Food Allergies?

 Managing food allergies is extra difficult for children.
-If your child suffers from food allergies, teach him or her what you learn about the condition.
+If your child suffers from food allergies, teach them what you learn about the condition.
 Make reading labels or asking about ingredients a habit.
 Always tote your EpiPen and wear emergency medical ID jewelry.
-Practice making healthy decisions, be safe, and most importantly, be prepared.
+Practice making healthy decisions, be safe, and be prepared.

-- Food allergies occur when your immune system mistakes certain food as an enemy and initiates an allergic reaction.
+- Food allergies occur when your immune system mistakes particular food as an enemy and initiates an allergic reaction.

-- Fifteen million people in American suffer from food allergies.
+- Fifteen million people in America suffer from food allergies.